zeyuanxuan/LISAeccentric/README.md

 #### `.compute_characteristic_strain()`
 Computes the characteristic strain spectrum ($h_c$) for the binary system by decomposing the signal into orbital harmonics.
+* **Note:** This fast calculation method assumes the binary's evolution is negilible during the observation.
 * **Input**:
     * `tobs_yr` (float): Integration time in years.
     * `plot` (bool, optional): If `True`, generates a spectrum plot.